corbanvilla/icsquartz-ndss2025/README.md

 Invoking the experiment script will automatically:

 1. Build the ST compiler (defined in `compiler/`) and compile the program source into an instrumented binary.
-2. Build fuzzing targets required for the experiment (defined in `scripts/experiment.py`) using the ICS-QUARTZ fuzzer (`icsquartz/Dockerfile`).
+2. Build fuzzing targets required for the experiment (defined in `scripts/experiment.py`) using the respective fuzzer (i.e. `icsquartz/Dockerfile`).
 3. Create a queue of size: `fuzz_time × fuzz_trials × |benchmarks|`.
 4. Execute jobs from the queue in batches of size: `cpus`.
 5. Collect and aggregate statistics into `results/`.